Technology industry

 What is being done in this area?

-The Voluntary Principles to Counter Online Child Sexual Exploitation and Abuse
+Voluntary Principles to Counter Online Child Sexual Exploitation and Abuse

-Developed by the five countries in consultation with six leading platforms (Facebook, Google, Microsoft, Roblox, Snap and Twitter), the Voluntary Principles provide a high-level, best practice framework for online platforms and service providers in their efforts to combat child sexual exploitation and abuse online.
+Developed by the five Country Ministerial government partners (Australia, Canada, New Zealand, United Kingdom and the United States), these Voluntary Principles provide a high-level, best practice framework for online platforms and service providers in their efforts to combat child sexual exploitation and abuse online.

-Trust: Voluntary Framework for Industry Transparency
+Voluntary Framework for Industry Transparency

 During our latest Global Summit, the Tech Coalition launched this framework, which offers guidance to tech companies on providing transparency reports on their efforts to combat child sexual exploitation and abuse online.